 There is no shortage of people telling you about the best time(s) to post on Facebook.
 However, these “best times to post” articles, written by “certified Facebook experts,” are all based on broad averages and studies.
-They are guesses at best, and do not reflect the reality of your supporters’ Facebook habits:
+That means these are guesses at best and do not reflect the reality of your supporters’ Facebook habits:

 The truth is that the real answer of when to post has been available to you the entire time—through your Facebook Page.

 Facebook itself will tell you when your supporters are on the site.
 And who would post based on a general average when you could have the cold, hard facts about your own supporters?
 The problem is that so few Page managers know that this data is given to them or where to find it.
 Instead, they trust the averages and the self-proclaimed experts, not knowing that a better solution is right in front of them.

 This ends today.
 This post will show you where to find this data through your Facebook Page and how to use it.

 To find out when your supporters are on Facebook, login and navigate to your nonprofit’s Page.

 At the top of your Page, you’ll find the Insights tab.
 Click on it: